 UK relative performance should continue to be closely linked to global value vs growth style performance.
-Some diversification into the value plays that the UK is so heavily weighted in makes sense at this stage, in our view.
-Although the domestic economic outlook is less important for UK equity relative performance given the high international exposure of the names that make up the index, it still matters.
+Some exposure to the value plays that the UK is so heavily weighted in is appropriate, in our view.
+Although the domestic economic outlook is less important for UK equity relative performance given the high international exposure of the names that make up the UK large cap index, it still matters.
 Indeed, there is a positive relationship between the performance of UK vs global GDP and UK vs global equity performance.
 The UK economic growth outlook appears lacklustre.
-However, the market equity market also trades on very undemanding valuation multiples.
+This is offset somewhat by the fact that the market equity market trades on very undemanding valuation multiples.